-Nikki Sheth is a sound artist currently pursuing a PhD in Electroacoustic Composition at The University of Birmingham following an MA in Electroacoustic Composition at The University of Manchester and a BA in Music at Oxford Brookes University.
+Nikki Sheth is a sound artist in the final stages of studying for a PhD in Electroacoustic Composition at The University of Birmingham following an MA in Electroacoustic Composition at The University of Manchester and a BA in Music at Oxford Brookes University.
 Her main focus is on site-specific multichannel soundscape composition.
 She is currently investigating approaches to the treatment of field recordings within soundscape composition, including compositional methodologies used within electroacoustic music and those used within installation/sound art contexts.

 She has extensive field recording experience, using specialist equipment (including ambisonics) having been on various field recording residencies in the past.
 In 2016, she worked alongside Chris Watson and Jez riley French on a field recording workshop to Orford Ness, in 2017 she went on a field recording residency to Mmabolela, South Africa with Francisco Lopez and in 2018 she attended an Experimental Composition and Performance residency in the Pyrenees with Eli Keszler.
 Most recently, in 2019, she was an artist in residence at the Vanha Paukka Cultural Centre in Finland, where she spent two weeks field recording in remote locations across Finland.

 Her work has been presented internationally including at KMH (Stockholm), Spektra Festival (Columbia), The Global Composition (Darmstadt), Sound + Environment (Hull), Balance Unbalance (Plymouth), Perspectives on Listening (Brisbane) and at various BEAST (Birmingham ElectroAcoustic Sound Theatre) events.